Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 se['Franchise'].value_counts().nlargest(30).plot.bar(color=['C7'])
 ```

     <AxesSubplot:>

 ![png](output_35_1.png)

 Whew!
 I didn't know they had 17+ games in their FF series!
 Suppose there are several "extensions" of various entries in the series though.
 Tomb Raider Franchise also appears to be a popular series as well.
 Not sure if those are only the newer versions of Tomb Raider, or if they have a bunch of remakes of the old series from the playstation though.

 Alright, now that we've jumped in on ESRB, let's take a look at some of the other breakouts, and see what we can find.
+Next up is the Genre tags EDA.

 ```python
 genre.info()